Skip to main content

 There is nothing more annoying than an appliance that requires upkeep but boasts a design that makes it virtually impossible to do so.

 No one wants to spend an hour rummaging under their kitchen sink with a flashlight to change a filter.
-I love that the Waterdrop is designed so that the filters are right in front and can be changed in mere minutes.
+I love that the Waterdrop is designed so that the filters are easily accessible and can be changed in just a few minutes.
 I explained the whole process above, in the About section.

 What we don’t like